RealSao/atm/README.md

+# Changes made since project 4 and 5:
+# Optimize the terminal output to make it look cleaner and nicer
+# Fixed some error caused by invalid input (add input validation)
+# Make the code cooperate with self build database
+# Add "add account" feature

 # The GUI is in the html folder
 # Procedure to run:
 # First, clone this project and open it with any IDE/editor